Should You Put Sunscreen on Infants? Not Usually

 - Watch your baby carefully to make sure he or she doesn't show warning signs of sunburn or dehydration.
 These include fussiness, redness and excessive crying.

 - Hydrate!
-Give your baby formula, breast milk, and offer water between feedings if you're out in the sun for more than a few minutes.
+Give your baby formula or breast milk if you're out in the sun for more than a few minutes.
 Don't forget to use a cooler to store the liquids.

 - Take note of how much your baby is urinating.
 If it's less than usual, it may be a sign of dehydration, and that more fluids are needed until the flow is back to normal.